 - You were persecuted in your home country in the past; or

-- The persecution was (or will be) because of your national origin, ethnicity, race, political opinion, or membership in a particular social group.
+- The persecution was (or will be) because of one of the five grounds: your national origin, ethnicity, race, political opinion, or membership in a particular social group.

 Nationality, race, and religion are straightforward.
 Membership in a particular social group and political opinion are less self-evident, so let’s look at these categories.